r3code/fake-take/README.md

 ![Alt text](assets/fake-take-avatar.png?raw=true "Fake Take Logo") Simple HTTP API read only server to test Single Page Application

-Immitate HTTP API for testing Single Page Application, e.g. VueJs app.
+Simulates HTTP API for testing Single Page Application, e.g. VueJs app.
-Typycally a reply is a 'appliaction/json' format but you can use anything you want by passing the '-contentType' param.
+Typically a reply is a 'application/json' format but you can use anything you want by passing the '-contentType' param.
+Allows only "GET" requests.

 ## Setup

 API root path by default '/api/v1.0/'  to set another root path use '-apiroot' param and set any prefix you want.

-### Adding paths and respose bodies
+### Adding paths and response bodies

-Create a file with *.resp extension.
-Name it folow the rule below.
+Create a file with a *.resp extension.
+Name it follow the rule below.
 Any part of the name separated by one underscore '_' treated as url part before the slash '/'.
 Example:
 events_recent.resp will be transalted to /api/v1.0/events/recent

 _No query params supported!_

-You can crate as many files as you want.
+You can crate as many '*.resp' files as you want.
 New files can be added during server work, no need to restart.
-You can even change the contents of '*.resp' file - server always read the file at request time.
+You can even change the contents in '*.resp' file - server always reads the file at request time.

-Error 404 reported If '*.resp' file not exists.
+Error 404 reported if '*.resp' file not exists.

 ## Dev env